This study programme starts in August.

 - at least 20 ECTS credits programming

-- a specialization within human-computer interaction, information systems or software engineering corresponding to at least 30 ECTS credits
+- a specialization within one of the fields; human-computer interaction, information systems or software engineering corresponding to at least 30 ECTS credits

 The required specialization is considered covered for applicants with a Bachelor's degree in Informatics: design, use, interaction.

 Applicants who fulfilled the admission requirements to the Master's Program Informatics: Design, Use, Interaction as described in the autumn of 2017, qualify for admission to this Programme Option until and including 2021.